Dejan Jakovic: Shimizu S-Pulse

 Jakovic signed with Japanese club Shimizu S-Pulse on 14 January 2014.
 Jakovic was released by Shimizu S-Pulse on 5 February 2017.

 New York Cosmos

 In March 2017, Jakovic signed with North American Soccer League club New York Cosmos.

 Los Angeles FC

 Jakovic returned to the top flight when he signed with MLS expansion club Los Angeles FC in January 2018.
-Jaokvic would make his LAFC debut against the Seattle Sounders during the 2018 season opener.
+Jakovic would make his LAFC debut against Seattle Sounders FC during the 2018 season opener.
 He re-signed with Los Angeles in January 2019 ahead of the 2019 MLS season.

 He moved on loan to Las Vegas Lights on 7 June 2019.
 He was recalled three weeks later on the 28th.
 Jakovic's option for the 2020 season was declined by Los Angeles, but he signed a new contract with the club in December 2019.

 Forge FC

 On 13 May 2021, Jakovic signed with defending Canadian Premier League champions Forge FC.
-He left the club after one season.
+He was limited to appearing in only five matches due to injury and left the club after one season.